terrysoltz/MyPortfolioGuide/README.md

 ### A quick guide to the repositories of Terry Soltz

 I love solving puzzles and finding creative and efficient solutions to complicated problems.
 I've recently turned this affinity to the field of software development.
 Learn more about my professional experience on [LinkedIn](https://www.linkedin.com/in/terrence-soltz/).
-I've been studying coding at The Tech Academy, and that is the primary source of my programming knowledge and the inspiration behind many of my coding samples.
+I've been studying coding at The Tech Academy, and that is the source of a great deal of my programming knowledge and the inspiration behind many of my coding samples.

 This repository contains my solutions to several programming challenges as well as a few personal projects.